Cordeaux Dam

-The Cordeaux Dam is a heritage-listed dam in Cordeaux, New South Wales, Australia.
-It provides water to the Macarthur and Illawarra regions, the Wollondilly Shire, and metropolitan Sydney.
-It is one of four dams and weirs in the catchment of the Upper Nepean Scheme.
-Completed in 1926 under the supervision of Ernest Macartney de Burgh, the dam is owned by Water NSW, an agency of the Government of New South Wales.
-It was listed on the New South Wales State Heritage Register on 18 November 1999.
+The Cordeaux Dam is a gravity dam across the Cordeaux River, located in Cordeaux, in the Southern Highlands of New South Wales, Australia.
+Completed in 1926 under the supervision of Ernest Macartney de Burgh, the resultant reservoir was established to supply potable water to the Macarthur and Illawarra regions, the Wollondilly Shire, and metropolitan Sydney.

+It is one of four dams and weirs in the catchment of the Upper Nepean Scheme, owned by Water NSW, a NSW Government agency.

+The dam was added to the New South Wales State Heritage Register in 1999.

 Structural details

-The heritage-listed arch dam across the Cordeaux River with an unlined side spillway on the left abutment is 191 ft high, 1327 ft long and creates a reservoir which holds 93640 ML.
+The heritage-listed gravity dam is s 191 ft high and 1327 ft long.
 Construction began in 1918 and was completed in 1926 at a cost of A£945,000.
-The wall consists of large sandstone blocks, quarried onsite and cemented together, faced with a combination of bluestone and sandstone concrete.
+When full, the resultant reservoir has capacity of 93640 ML.
+The dam wall consists of large sandstone blocks, quarried onsite and cemented together, faced with a combination of bluestone and sandstone concrete.
 The dam featured a number of improvements in design and construction on the earlier-completed Cataract Dam.
 These included contraction joints between units of construction placed at intervals of 90 ft; inspection galleries at upper and lower levels, together with piping for registering any ground water pressure.
 The blue metal used in the construction of the dam was supplied from the Government Quarries at Kiama and brought by rail to Douglas Park.
 From here it was conveyed by aerial ropeway across the Nepean Gorge to an interchange on the eastern side where the material was transferred to a gauge steam tramway to a point adjacent to the dam site.
+The spillway has an unlined side on the left abutment.